FurkanKambay/GitLab.VisualStudio/content/page/about.md

 ---
 title: About me
-subtitle: Why you'd want to hang out with me
+subtitle: I'm a coder!
 comments: false
 ---

-My name is The Dude.
+My name is The Yanhong ma .
 I have the following qualities:

-- I rock a great beard
+- I love listening to music
 - I'm extremely loyal to my friends
-- I like bowling
+- I like coding

-That rug really tied the room together.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Big_Lebowski) and it will answer **all** your questions.
+GitLab.VS is based on some guy's job.
+I hope I can help more people with GitLab through it, and I hope the guys who are interested will do it together.